bueltan/bueltan/README.md

 ## About

-I am a Software Engineer with a strong focus on Python backend development, microservices, and API design, with experience building robust platforms, automation frameworks, and production-grade systems.
+Strong focus on Python backend development, microservices, and API design, with experience building robust platforms, automation frameworks, and production-grade systems.

 Currently, I focus on developing automation and production pipeline tools for Digital Content Creation (DCC) environments.
 I have worked both within organizations and on independent projects, delivering workflow-oriented solutions that are actively used in real production.
 I am passionate about turning complex technical processes into stable, well-tested systems that teams can rely on.